Canadair CL-215: Design

 Both the structure and systems on board the aircraft were reportedly designed to ease manufacture and maintenance.
 The primary structure is compliant with fail-safe design principles, as well as with attention paid to minimising built-in residual stresses and maximising protection against corrosion; as such, conventional alloys are used throughout, while numerous materials, including magnesium, are excluded to reduce reactivity.
 For this purpose, Canadair paid heed to requirements previously defined by the United States Navy under MIL-F-7179, having judged these criteria to be optimal for their purposes.
 All aluminium components that made direct contact with water were sulphurically anodised and sealed used sodium dichromate; other aluminium elements received a chromate coating before the exterior paint was applied while steel was plated with a cadmium-titanium alloy.
 Contact between dissimilar metals was avoided wherever reasonable to do so, or otherwise insulated from another by four coats of primer.
-The exterior paint layer consists of wash primer, followed by a coat of epoxy-polyamide primer, and then a final top coat; some areas may received a special synthetic rubber-based sealant coating to prevent moisture ingress.
+The exterior paint layer consists of wash primer, followed by a coat of epoxy-polyamide primer, and then a final top coat; some areas may have received a special synthetic rubber-based sealant coating to prevent moisture ingress.

 The CL-215 is powered by a pair of 2,200 hp Pratt & Whitney R-2800-83AM radial engines, which was regarded as a proven and reliable power unit.
 Flight International describes this choice as being unusual as these engines were no longer in production, a decision that was somewhat justified by the large numbers of reconditioned units that were available during the 1960s; it was believed that a piston engine would be more durable in a maritime environment.
 In a standard configuration, fuel is housed across 12 tanks within the wing, although additional tanks can be installed within the outer wing.
 Deicing measures protect the engine's carburettors, which involves drawing heated air from the engine cylinders over them instead of ambient air.
 The propellers can also be fitted with electrical heating mats; while these are provisioned for, they were not fitted as standard.
 Each engine drives a pump for the hydraulic system, which is used to actuate the engine cowl and wing flaps, the wheel brakes, water drop doors and pick-up probes, as well as for undercarriage retraction; each engine also drives a 28V DC generator which powers the aircraft's electrical systems.